richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 ```
 ctrl + x
 ```
-Type y and Enter to save
+Type 'y' followed by 'Enter key' to save

 ------------------------------------------------------------------------